Problem solving: Computer science

-Much of computer science and artificial intelligence involves designing automatic systems to solve a specified type of problem: to accept input data and calculate a correct or adequate response, reasonably quickly.
+Much of computer science and artificial intelligence involves designing automated systems to solve a specified type of problem: to accept input data and calculate a correct or adequate response, reasonably quickly.
 Algorithms are recipes or instructions that direct such systems, written into computer programs.

 Steps for designing such systems include problem determination, heuristics, root cause analysis, de-duplication, analysis, diagnosis, and repair.
 Analytic techniques include linear and nonlinear programming, queuing systems, and simulation.
 A large, perennial obstacle is to find and fix errors in computer programs: debugging.

 Logic

-Formal logic is concerned with such issues as validity, truth, inference, argumentation and proof.
+Formal logic concerns issues like validity, truth, inference, argumentation, and proof.
 In a problem-solving context, it can be used to formally represent a problem as a theorem to be proved, and to represent the knowledge needed to solve the problem as the premises to be used in a proof that the problem has a solution.

 The use of computers to prove mathematical theorems using formal logic emerged as the field of automated theorem proving in the 1950s.
 It included the use of heuristic methods designed to simulate human problem solving, as in the Logic Theory Machine, developed by Allen Newell, Herbert A. Simon and J. C. Shaw, as well as algorithmic methods such as the resolution principle developed by John Alan Robinson.

 In addition to its use for finding proofs of mathematical theorems, automated theorem-proving has also been used for program verification in computer science.
-However, already in 1958, John McCarthy proposed the advice taker, to represent information in formal logic and to derive answers to questions using automated theorem-proving.
-An important step in this direction was made by Cordell Green in 1969, using a resolution theorem prover for question-answering and for such other applications in artificial intelligence as robot planning.
+In 1958, John McCarthy proposed the advice taker, to represent information in formal logic and to derive answers to questions using automated theorem-proving.
+An important step in this direction was made by Cordell Green in 1969, who used a resolution theorem prover for question-answering and for such other applications in artificial intelligence as robot planning.